 What Is Folic Acid?

-Folic acid, also known as Vitamin B9 or Folate, is an essential nutrient vital for the efficient functioning of the human body.
-It is a water-soluble vitamin the deficiency of which can lead to a host of health problems, including unmanageable hair loss and stunted hair growth.
-Found in plenty of foods and green leafy vegetables, it is an easy nutrient to come by when looking for natural solutions for hair loss.
+Vitamin B9 or folate is an essential nutrient vital for the efficient functioning of the human body (1).
+It is a water-soluble vitamin whose deficiency can lead to a host of health problems, which may include hair loss and stunted hair growth (2), (1).

 Is Folic Acid Good For Hair Growth?

-- Folate helps in metabolizing protein, fat, and carbohydrates successfully.
+- Folate helps in metabolizing protein, fat, and carbohydrates (1).
 It helps to cater to the absorption of different nutrients within the human body.
 In this way, the hair follicles receive their required nutrition from the consumed foods.

 How To Use Folic Acid For Hair Growth